The Men from

 every weekend and battle tested, so we burned through the

-to how memorable the experience was that I remember what songs
+testament to how memorable the experience was that I

-we did forty years later.
-We received an overwhelming
+remember what songs we did forty years later.
+We

-response from the audience, which included girls screaming
+received an overwhelming response from the audience, which

 boy's vice principal, who was feared by the male student body